 If you feel unwell and want advice on what to do please call NHS Direct on 0845 4647.
 This is a 24 hour confidential service where you can also find out about your nearest GP, pharmacist, dentist or out of hours services.

-Local GPs run the St. Augustine's surgery on the All Saints campus, which aims to provide a service for students living in local halls of residence.
+Local GPs run the St. Augustine's surgery on the All Saints campus, which aims to provide a service for all MMU students.
 The surgery is based at:

 St Augustine's Surgery